dfaker/WebmGenerator/README.md

 ### Windows Downloads here: https://github.com/dfaker/WebmGenerator/releases

+### Some examples of the possible outputs are [in the wiki](https://github.com/dfaker/WebmGenerator/wiki/Output-Examples)

 A tool for cutting, filtering and joining video clips, supports webm, mp4 and high quality gif outputs, includes realtime effect filtering and transition effects between scenes.

 - 🎥 Webm, Mp4 and Gif outputs